agc93/project-sicario/docs/content/en/advanced/input.md

 }
 ```

-When the user enables a mod that defines inputs, Sicario will show a collection of input fields (grouped by mod) for the user to enter their own values.
+When the user enables a mod that defines inputs, {{< shortName >}} will show a collection of input fields (grouped by mod) for the user to enter their own values.
 The `message` field is what will be shown to users, and you **must** define a `default` value or the input may not be shown or parsed correctly.

 ## Using Inputs